maximilianilts/maximilianilts/README.md

 - 👋 Hi, I’m Max
-- 👀 I’m an Fullstack Developer
+- 👀 I’m a Fullstack Developer
 - 📫 How to reach me hello@milts.de

 <!---